Music

 - 78-111 Southwestern University Jazz BandThe SU Jazz Band is open to all University students by audition.
 This course presents the opportunity to develop the skills necessary to perform in a jazz ensemble while gaining exposure to idiomatic performance practices and other commercial music genres.
 Students perform in at least one public concert and feature the music of noted jazz composers such as Miles Davis, Duke Ellington, Thelonious Monk and others.
 (Each semester) (FA)

-- 78-121 Southwestern University SingersSouthwestern University Singers meets as two distinct ensembles: Tenors and Basses (Monday and Wednesday) and Sopranos and Altos (Tuesday and Thursday).
-Both groups are open to all SU students and require no audition.
-These ensembles strive to create gender-safe and affirming spaces while exploring diverse repertoire from many different choral styles.
-Students will learn to sing with more confidence by learning the foundations of healthy singing and building blocks of music literacy.
-No audition required.
+- 78-121 Southwestern University SingersSouthwestern University Singers is open to all SU students, faculty, and staff.
+No audition is required.
+The ensemble explores a diverse choral repertoire from many different musical styles.
+Students will improve their performance while learning the foundations of healthy singing and the building blocks of music literacy.
 (Each semester) (FA)

 - 78-141 Opera TheatreOpera Theatre is open to all students by audition.
-Students will learn basic stage movement and acting techniques for the lyric theatre, culminating in public performance.
+Students will learn basic stage movement and acting techniques for the lyric theater, culminating in public performances each semester.
 All performances will be from memory.
-One semester each year will be fully costumed with minimal set, while the alternate semester will be minimally produced and performed in concert dress with the goal of helping students grow both as singing actors and in ensemble work.
-Includes additional lab as indicated by instructor.
+One semester each year will be costumed with minimal set, while the alternate semester will be minimally produced and performed in concert dress with the goal of helping students grow both as singing actors and in ensemble work.
+Class commitment includes additional labs and rehearsals as indicated by instructor.
 Prerequisite: concurrent enrollment in applied voice and permission of the instructor.
-(Each semester) (FAP
+(Each semester) (FA)

 - 78-151 Chamber Music (instrumental)The SU instrumental chamber music program seeks to foster a high level of ensemble technique and musicianship among participants.
 Ensembles are coached by music faculty and give frequent performances in different concert venues, which include events at Southwestern University, regional and statewide conventions.
-Must be taken concurrently with applied music.
-Audition required in the first semester of enrollment.
+Possible groups include: string quartets, piano trios, brass ensembles, wind quartets, percussion ensemble, or jazz combo.
 (Each semester) (FA)

 - 78-161 Chamber Music (voice)The SU vocal chamber music program seeks to foster a high level of ensemble technique among participants.
-Ensembles are coached by music faculty and give performances in various venues.
+Ensembles are chosen by the student's applied instructor, coached by music faculty, and give performances in various venues.
 By permission of the instructor.
 (Each semester) (FA)

 - 77-311 String MethodsThis course is designed to provide a survey of instruction for students studying string instruments.
 Ability to read music is required and previous experience with a musical instrument is recommended, as this is a performance-oriented course.
-(Fall) (FA)
+(Fall of odd-numbered years) (FA)

 - 77-321 Woodwind MethodsThis course is designed to provide a survey of instruction for students studying woodwind instruments.
 Ability to read music is required and previous experience with a musical instrument is recommended, as this is a performance-oriented course.
-(Fall) (FA)
+(Fall of even-numbered years) (FA)

 - 77-331 Brass MethodsThis course is designed to provide a survey of instruction for students studying brass instruments.
 Ability to read music is required and previous experience with a musical instrument is recommended, as this is a performance-oriented course.
-(Spring) (FA)
+(Spring of odd-numbered years) (FA)

 - 77-341 Percussion MethodsThis course is designed to provide a survey of instruction for students studying instrumental music.
 Ability to read music is required and previous experience with a musical instrument is recommended, as this is a performance-oriented course.
-(Spring) (FA)
+(Spring of even-numbered years) (FA)

 - 77-351 Vocal MethodsFor the Music Education major (instrumental emphasis) degree program.
 This course provides basic singing instruction and pedagogy.
 (Spring of odd-numbered years) (FA)

 - 77-423 Methods of Music in Elementary SchoolMethods of presenting music materials to children in grades K-6.
-Open only to students who have passed the Sophomore Barrier Examination and been admitted to the Music Education major.
-(Fall of odd-numbered years) (FL)
+If seeking certification, students who have been admitted to the Teacher Certification Program (TCP) will fulfill the Field-based Experience (FBE) requirements for certification with a minimum of 50 hours in an Elementary music classroom placement.
+(Fall of odd-numbered years) (FA)

 - 77-532 Piano PedagogyPresentation of methods and materials used in individual and class instruction of piano students.
 Prerequisites: Passage of the Sophomore Barrier Examination and admission to the Keyboard Performance major; or four semesters of applied piano or organ study; or permission of instructor.
 (FA)

-- 77-603 Choral ConductingIntroduction of baton techniques and rehearsal procedures.
+- 77-603 Introductory ConductingIntroduction of baton techniques and rehearsal procedures.
 Each student will conduct the class for small-ensemble experience.
-Prerequisites: Music Theory 76-211, 76-213 and Music Literature 80-214; or permission of instructor.
-(Fall of even-numbered years) (FA)
+Prerequisites: Music Theory 76-211, 76-213, and Music Literature 80-114; or permission of instructor.
+(Spring of even-numbered years) (FA)

 - 77-633 Advanced Choral ConductingA continuation of manual conducting techniques, score reading and performance preparation.
 Students will conduct a portion of a public concert.
 Each student will conduct the class for small-ensemble experience.
-Prerequisite: Music Education 77-603 or 77-613.
-(Spring of odd-numbered years) (FA)
+Prerequisite: Music Education 77-603.
+(Fall of even-numbered years) (FA)

 - 77-804 Student TeachingSee Education 40-804, 40-808, 40-824, 40-828